 Write your journal using Word and create a folder of all your innermost thoughts there.

 Well, you write whatever you want.
-That is the whole point.

 But people that first start journaling often have no idea how to start.
 You stare at the blank page and you are overwhelmed by the vast expanse of whiteness.